CIRM funds many projects seeking to better understand diseases of blindness and to translate those discoveries into new therapies.

 University of Southern California

-This team proposes to use embryonic stem cells to produce the support cells, or RPE cells, needed to replace those lost in age-related macular degeneration.
+This team is using embryonic stem cells to produce the support cells, or RPE cells, needed to replace those lost in AMD.
 Because these cells exist in a thin sheet in the back of the eye, they are assembling these sheets in the lab by growing the RPE cells on synthetic scaffolds.
-These sheets would be surgically implanted into the eye.
-They plan to complete all pre-clinical testing to gain FDA approval to begin a clinical trial.
+These sheets are then surgically implanted into the eye.
+They are testing the human embryonic stem cell-derived RPE cells in a Phase 1/2a clinical trial to treat the advanced dry form of AMD.

 University of California, Irvine

-For retinitis pigmentosa the team plans to use donor tissue to isolate cells that are part way down the path from neural stem cells to adult eye tissue.
+For retinitis pigmentosa, the team plans to use donor tissue to isolate cells that are part way down the path from neural stem cells to adult eye tissue.
 These retinal progenitor cells would be grown in large quantities in the lab and then injected into the eye.
 The team suggests the cells could help in two ways.
 They may be able to protect the photoreceptors not yet damaged by the disease, and they may be able to form new photoreceptors to replace those already lost.
-They plan to complete testing needed to apply to the FDA to begin a trial and to complete an early phase trial of the therapy.
+The team is testing the safety of transplanting human retinal progenitor cells into patients with RP in a phase 1/2 clinical trial.

 Mark Humayun, who leads the USC disease team, discusses his approach to treating macular degeneration